hgamboa/novainstrumentation/README.md

 ### 2. Complete the installation using pip

-Use the command in a console (cmd in windows):
+Use the command in a console (anaconda console in windows):

      pip install novainstrumentation